maxedonia/VCV/README.md

 ![toms and texture](https://github.com/user-attachments/assets/a5d03bf2-a8a6-4acf-a2d1-c303b61c637b)

-*Tip: Changing the parameters in the gold box shown in the image above.
-A larger window means more bass tones and sample presence, a shorter window means more chopped sample playback and tom fills triggered by Lomas EOC.*
+*Tip: Attenuating a shorter sampe window means more chopped sample playback and tom fills triggered by Lomas EOC.*